Property Control & Equipment Transfer

 - All new incoming equipment will be decaled by personnel in Central Receiving.

 - Annual inventories are to be performed by the persons designated in #2 above and property control personnel.
 The computerized departmental equipment inventory printout, reflecting the results of previous annual inventory, will be used as a check reference.
-Changes in equipment location, status, or condition within the department must be recorded by the department via an E-1.
+Changes in equipment location, status, or condition within the department must be recorded by the department via an Equipment Control Form (E-1).

 - New equipment additions and equipment location and status changes are processed periodically via terminal entry at the Cooper Service Complex.
 The computerized inventory is part of the Albany-based SUNY Property Control System, in which all campuses participate.
 All printouts and annual reports are generated from the Albany Database on items over $5,000.
 For items under $5,000, reports are generated from our SUNY Canton database.
 Printouts of data will be provided to appropriate departmental officials in the following formats: